NoharOSP/Perfect_Works_Build/README.md

 A) Yes!
 Since this is a direct modification of the gamefile, while the texture replacements are run through emulator, they don't interfere with one another.
 We recommend checking out Lyn's texture mod, which you can find [here](https://godsibb.net/index.php?threads/xenogears-perfect-art-works-paw-retroarch-texture-pack.414/).

-Q) Can the Xenogears: Perfect Works Build be used with the Undub patch?
+Q) Is the Perfect Works Build compatible with the undub patch?

-A) Unfortunately, due to an undubbed ROM using an altered TOC, it cannot be used with the Perfect Works Build as xenoiso works off the original TOC.
+A) Unfortunately no. This is due to differences with the file table in the undub patch which is difficult for xenoiso to interpret.

 Q) Can the Japanese control scheme patch be used with the Perfect Works Build?